acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Understand the mathematical foundations of neural networks and object detection
 - Implement and deploy YOLOv12 on resource-constrained devices like Raspberry Pi
 - Optimize neural network inference for robotics applications
+- Assess and quantify the uncertainty in detection predictions
 - Troubleshoot common detection issues
 - Integrate computer vision with mechanical control systems
 - Retrain the model for detecting different types of balls or objects